 Before analyzing the concrete monetary policy reaction of the ECB to the first external shock (the sharp oil price increase), the importance of the "first pillar" of monetary strategy, the prominent role for money, defined as the annual growth rate of the broad monetary aggregate (M3) is looked at.
 On December 1, 1998 the Governing Council of the ECB has chosen to announce a reference value for the aggregate M3, defined in an encompassing manner to include not only currency in circulation and the conventional deposit components of broad money, but also both the shares/units of money market funds (MMFs) and debt securities issued by monetary financial institutions (MFIs; see ECB, 1999b, p.
 35).
 The announced reference value was derived from the quantity theory of money, based on the following medium-term assumptions (see ECB, 1999a, p.
 48-49): Mv = PQ.
-P is the inflation rate (HICP), defined as below 2%; Q is the trend of real GDP growth in the range of 2-2.5% per annum; v is the velocity of circulation of M3 which, in the medium term, should decline by 0.5-1% each year.
+P is the inflation rate (HICP), defined as below 2%; Q is the trend of real GDP growth in the range of 2-2.5% per annum; v is the velocity of circulation of M3 which, in the medium term, appears to be declining by 0.5-1% each year.
 Taking into consideration that the actual trend decline in velocity is likely to lie below the stated values, this results in an annual growth of M (M3) of 4.5% per annum, the reference value set by the Governing Council for M3.
-A look at figure 4 indicates that since the start of EMU the self-declared reference value was mostly failed.
+A look at figure 4 indicates that since the start of EMU the actual growth has deviated from the simple selfdeclared reference value most of the time.
 M3 growth exhibited a continuous decline since the mid-eighties (see ECB, 1999b, p.
 37), from annual rates of over 10% to 7% in the early nineties and declining to 5% at the eve of the third phase of EMU starting in 1999.
-When, however, the reference value for M3 is missed all the time, one may ask whether one should not give up this "first pillar" anyway.
+When, however, the reference value for M3 is missed so often, one may ask whether one should not give up this "first pillar" anyway.
 Some, like Svensson (2000, p.
 97) mean that "the first pillar is actually a brick".
-In its third report "Monitoring the European Central Bank" Alesina-Blanchard-Gali-Giavazzi-Uhlig (2001, pp. 47-48) are somewhat more mild in evaluating the M3 pillar.
+In its third report "Monitoring the European Central Bank" Alesina-

+Blanchard-Gali-Giavazzi-Uhlig (2001, pp. 47-48) are somewhat more mild in evaluating the M3 pillar.
 First, they remark that it may be somewhat absurd to talk about monetary policy without talking about money.
 However, in its mission, to maintain price stability in the medium term, the growth rate of M3 can only be a servant in this quest and not a target in itself.
 Whether it is a useful servant (given that the longer-term trends in the growth of money stock M3 are only very loosely correlated with the annual rate of consumer price inflation; see ECB, 1999b, p.
 39), has to be evaluated.
-However, they in Germany and 2.7% in Finland and 2.4% in Ireland, 1.5% in Spain and Italy, 1.4% in the Netherlands, Austria conclude by stating, that "to demonstrate the overriding importance of price stability, it would be useful to move the growth rate of M3 to the side" (Alesina-Blanchard-Gali-Giavazzi-Uhlig, 2001, p.
+However, they conclude by stating, that "to demonstrate the overriding importance of price stability, it would be useful to move the growth rate of M3 to the side" (Alesina-Blanchard-Gali-Giavazzi-Uhlig, 2001, p.
 48).